connecticut-digital-services/digital-service/src/content/focus-area/focus-area-talent-modernization.md

 ## Key Actions

-* Establish and build-out Digital Service team
+* Establish and build out Digital Service team
 * Support the growth of digital skills across the state

 ## 0-6 months